-How to Listen to Your Employees Better so You Can Improve Your Business
+How Listening to Your Employees Can Improve Your Business

 Years ago, I was in a business where we were shipping product constantly to get things out on time: “Get the stuff out the door so we can make revenue and meet our quotas now.”
 With our Operational Excellence seemingly hanging in the balance, we did what we were told.
 We forgot about our dedication to quality and our promise to do the best for our customers.
 We also forgot about what it was doing to our people, from the top of the organization to the floor.
 Concerns about what was going on were acknowledged, but never pursued.
 Head down, pedal to the metal, nothing to see here.